St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 DM816 Leading Leaders (DMin only) Jan.
 9-10, Feb.
 6-7, Mar.
 6-7, Apr.
 3-4.
 Classes run from 6:00-8:30 on Thursday evenings and from 9:00-3:00 on Fridays, with a 1 hour break.
 Dr. Jason Poling Most ministry involves the exercise of leadership in some capacity.
 This course prepares students to meet the leadership challenges they are increasingly likely to encounter as their ministry matures.
 Instruction includes extended times of interaction with senior leaders from diverse denominational and ministry contexts.
 Full Course Description

-MT703 Theology of Martin Luther King, Jr. (Travel Course) Dr. Anthony Hunt An historical, theological, and socio-cultural analysis of King’s writings, with attention to influences on his thought and to his legacy.
-PR=TH601 or permission from the instructor.
-Full Course Description coming soon.
+MT703 Theology of Martin Luther King, Jr. (Travel Course) Alabama Immersion FAQ Dr. Anthony Hunt PR=TH601 or permission from the instructor.
+An historical, theological, and socio-cultural analysis of King’s writings, with attention to influences on his thought and to his legacy.
+Full Course Description

-PT799 Ministy-in-Context Thursday, 6 – 8:30 pm Dr. Pat Fosarelli A supervised field placement experience and concurrent theological reflection seminar, open only to M.A. in Christian Ministries candidates who have completed at least 36 credits.
-PR=completion of degree requirements specified here, plus permission of the instructor and the approval of the placement experience by the middle of the term prior to enrollment in the course.
+PT799 Ministry-in-Context Thursday, 6 – 8:30 pm Dr. Pat Fosarelli PR=completion of degree requirements specified here, plus permission of the instructor and the approval of the placement experience by the middle of the term prior to enrollment in the course.
+A supervised field placement experience and concurrent theological reflection seminar, open only to M.A. in Christian Ministries candidates who have completed at least 36 credits.
 Full Course Description

 TH799 Colloquium: Theology of Patience Monday, 6 – 8:30 pm Dr. Arthur Sutherland An interdisciplinary seminar, with classic readings from Scripture, theology, philosophy, and literature.
 Available to MAT students as their culminating degree experience, CAS students, and other advanced student with Dean’s permission.
 Full Course Description